trevorregister/question-bank/README.md

 6. model performs functions on the db
 7. response sent back up the chain

+### To-do
+* implement mathjs evaluation of student answers vs conditons in src/domains/responses/use-cases/SubmitResponsesToQuestions.js
+* refactor login route to return '{userId: id, role: role}'
+* refactor getMyBanks to get ownerId from req.user instead of req.params. then update the corresponding api-client call.

 ## web
 * `npm run dev` to start the app
-* not much on `main` at the moment.
-Most anything non-trivial is on the `feat/question-editor` branch
+* main branch - login by manually navigating to /login. teacher1@asdf.com, password is asdf. navigate to /playgound to see the question editor.
 * uses [quasar](https://quasar.dev/components) ui library.
-* api-client
-  * separate github repo that's set as a project dependency in `package.json`
-  * uses src/shared/api-client.ts to make calls to the api. most of that is untested currently, though it has calls for all routes.
-  * `npm update question-bank-api-client` to pull the most recent version of the api-client from it's repo
+* calls to api made by importing client from src/shared/api-client.ts

-The aim is to mirror the api structure by splitting things into domains.
+Folder structure: The aim is to mirror the api structure by splitting things into domains.
 Each domain will have a components, pages, and views folder.
 Shared components go in src/shared. src/shared/global will eventually have components (like buttons. hyperlinks, etc.) that won't need to be manually imported and are just globally available.

 Pinia will eventually be used for state management.

-## api-client
-Typescript client that bridges web and api.
-Calls for all api routes are there, but much of it is untested.
+### To-do
+* implement pinia with userStore that stores user id and role upon login
+* so much more